1 february 2018

 is 03.11.77 interview

-notes: text reprinted in usa 010103 outasite #4 as captain beefheart - the don van vliet interview revisited. first version with tiny corrections and additions
+notes: text reprinted in usa 010103 outasite #4 as captain beefheart - the don van vliet interview revisited. with tiny corrections and additions

 as we approached captain beefheart for an interview, he was remarking to a small gathering of fans seeking photos: